JynxC98/dissertation/daily-logs.md

 # Daily logs to record the progress
+### 9th and 10th July
+1. Implemented the changes as required.
+2. Wrote more literature for the Lit Review section
+### 8th July
+1. Shift(13 hours)
 ### 6th July and 7th July
 1. Finished coding technical indicators
 2. Studied about martingales and geometric brownian motion